m4r35n357/ODE-Playground/README.md

 This use case only involves calling the "t-functions" in tsm.py.
 No differentiation happens in these functions (they only implement the recurrence relations); it is the responsibility of the calling program to organize this properly.
 Refer to tsm.py for a varied selection of examples, including several from https://chaoticatmospheres.com/mathrules-strange-attractors.
-To find Python ODE example invocations:
+To find some example invocations:
 ```
-grep Example *.py
+grep Example *.py tsm-*.c
 ```
 Matplotlib progressive graph plotting in Python:
 ```
 ./tsm.py lorenz 16 10 .01 10001 -15.8 -17.48 35.64 10 28 8 3 | ./plotAnimated.py 1 -30 50
 ```
-or in c:
+or in c (notice absence of the model parameter!):
 ```
 ./tsm-lorenz-dbg 16 10 .01 10001 -15.8 -17.48 35.64 10 28 8 3 | ./plotAnimated.py 1 -30 50
 ```